Unipisa/TAUmus-Workbench/metadata/catalogue.md

   * *Warehouse:*
   * *Authors:* F. Gadducci, C. Bodei.
   * *Collectors:* [C. Montangero](./actors.md#carlo-montangero)
-  * *Description: Poster of the workshop where several testimonies on the research in computer music in Pisa were presented, related to the TAU2-TAUmus system, but not only.*
+  * *Description: Poster of the workshop where several testimonies on the research in computer music in Pisa were presented in 2019, related to the TAU2-TAUmus system, but not only.*
   * *Notes:* Additional materials.
 In Italian.

 # TAUmus Catalogue Tree